Samael1254/miniRT/README.md

 #### MATERIALS
 - Transparent textures
+- Non-repetitive textures
 - Transparent materials
 - Emissive materials

 #### BUGS
 - uv mapping inside a sphere is upside down
 - cylinder base disapears when in axis
+- normal map issues and inverting (see moon)
+- abnormal deformation up and down the screen